Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 - `should_notify` - toggles if we should notify the user about updates for this submod.
 Default `True`.
 - `auto_check` - toggles if we should automatically check for updates.
 Default `True`.
 - `allow_updates` - toggles if we should allow the user to update the submod.
 Default `True`.
 - `submod_dir` - the **relative** file path to the directory of your submod.
 If `None` (default), the updater will try to locate your submod.
-But if it fails and you've not specified the path, the updater won't be able to download and install updates.
+But if it fails and you've not specified the dir, the updater might fail to download and install updates.
-- `update_dir` - directory where updates will be installed to.
+- `update_dir` - directory where updates will be installed in.
 If `None` (default), the updater will set it to the submod directory, if empty string, updates will be installed in the base directory.
 - `extraction_depth` - depth of the recursion for the update extractor.
 Defaut `1` - updater will try to go one folder inside to unpack updates.
 - `attachment_id` - id of the attachment with updates on GitHub.
 If you attach only one file, it'd be `0`, if two, depending on the order it can be either `0` or `1`.
 And so on.
 Defaults to `0`.
 If `None`, the updater will download **the source files**.
 Note that GitHub doesn't support distributing releases that way.
 It will be noticeably slower to download and sometimes may fail to download at all.
 In short: use attachments.
 - `tag_formatter` - if not `None`, assuming it's a function that accepts version tag from github as a string, formats it in a way, and returns a new formatted tag as a string.
 Exceptions are auto-handled.
 If `None` (default), no formatting applies on version tags.